spotipy-dev/spotipy/TUTORIAL.md

 D. Close main.py and return to the directory that contains main.py.
 You can then run your app by entering the following command: python main.py

 E. You may see a window open in your browser asking you to authorize the application.
 Do so - you will only have to do this once.
+You also may receive an initial error which asks you for the redirect link.
+You will copy the URL where you receive the error and then creates a cache file and an access token, so you won’t have to do that all the time.
+The [video](https://www.youtube.com/watch?v=3RGm4jALukM) does a good job of explaining this process.

 F. Return to your terminal - you should see all of Taylor's albums printed out there.